 Criminal Record Sealing

-You May Be Able to Seal Your DC Criminal Record If:
+You May Be Able to Seal Your DC Criminal Record by Motion If:

 • Records show up in your name by mistake and actually belong to someone else

-• The conviction on your record is misdemeanor and at least 8 years have passed since your last interaction with the criminal legal system on the case
+• The conviction on your record is misdemeanor and at least 5 years have passed since you completed your sentence in that case

 • You can prove that you were actually innocent